x

 Back Away Slowly: move slowly sideways, keeping an eye on the bear without making direct eye contact.
 Leave the area or take a detour.
 If this is impossible, wait until the bear moves away.
 Always leave the bear an escape route.

 When to Use Bear Spray: if the bear comes within 30 feet, use your bear spray.
-Aim slightly downward to create a cloud that the bear has to pass through.
+Aim slightly downward to create a cloud that the bear must pass through.

 If a Bear Attacks